Last updated on .

 Rinconcada Canyon has a vault toilet but no water.
 There’s a 2.2 mile round-trip trail of easy to moderate difficulty where you can see up to 300 petroglyphs.
 The parking lot is open daily from 8am to 5pm.

 Finally, the Volcanoes Day Use Area has vault toilets but no other facilities.
-There’s a trail system that’s broken down into three trails ranging from easy to moderate.
+There’s a trail system that’s broken down into four trails ranging from easy to moderate.
 The shortest trail is a mile long to the JA Volcano and a scenic overlook.
-The next trail is two miles long to the Vulcan Volcano and back to the parking lot.
-The longest trail takes hikers past all three volcanoes at the site and is 3 ½ miles long.
+The next trail is a two mile loop to the Vulcan Volcano.
+It connects to the 2.3 mile North Volcanoes Loop.
+Finally, the longest trail takes hikers past all three volcanoes at the site and is 3 ½ miles long.
 The Volcanoes Day Use Area is open daily from 9am to 5pm.

 Due to time constraints, we were only able to fit in Boca Negra Canyon.
 I hope to return to the park one day to complete the other trails.
 When I do, I’ll break up this entry into four separate entries for each area.